MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 1. Copy content in a script and paste into a new cell.

-1. Press the **SHIFT + ENTER** keys to run the code in this block.
+1. Press the **SHIFT + ENTER** keys to run the code in this cell.
 Please note that some scripts take more than 10 minutes to complete.

 ## View results with Microsoft Azure Storage Explorer